Our Verdict

 Valerion VisionMaster Pro Wins

 Bottom Line: Valerion VisionMaster Pro is the better choice.
-Offers superior Native 4K resolution and 4ms gaming input lag.
+While more expensive at $1999, it delivers a superior cinematic and gaming experience with Native 4K resolution and an ultra-low 4ms gaming input lag, making it ideal for dedicated entertainment setups.

 Key Differences